Is My Attendance Important?

 At EC Malta we take student attendance very seriously.
 We expect a minimum of 80% attendance.
 We want you to get the maximum benefit from your course!

-As an example: if you miss 3 or more periods (GE/AY20) or 4 or more periods (GE/AY30 students) in any week then your attendance for that week will be less than 80%.
-1 period = 2 lessons.
+As an example: if you miss more than 1 day of lessons in any week, then your attendance for that week will be less than 80%.

-Every week we check students overall attendance and we issue a series of warnings for poor attendance.
+Every week we check the students’ overall attendance and we issue a series of warnings for poor attendance.
 These warnings are as follows:

-- A first written warning by email.
-We will also inform your agency.
+2. A first written warning by email.
+Your agency will be informed;

-- A second written warning by email and a meeting with the Director of Studies or the Student Services Manager.
-We will also inform your agency.
+3. A second written warning by email and a meeting with the Director of Studies or the Student Services Manager.
+Your agency will be informed;

-- A final written warning and a meeting with the Centre Director.
-We will also inform your agency.
+4. A final written warning and a meeting with the Centre Director.
+Your agency will be informed;

 If you miss (or are likely to miss) lessons, then you must tell us as soon as possible.
-You can telephone +356-23 790 000 or after school hours +356- 99467078.
-If you have a genuine reason for absence, we may be able to help.
+You can phone +35699467078 or email the Director of Studies on firstname.lastname@example.org.

 If you have a personal problem that you would like to discuss with someone in confidence, you can always contact the admin staff you feel comfortable speaking to.